freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 2. Run `pnpm run create:config`.
 This will automatically generate the `trending.json` file for your language under the `/client/i18n/locales/` directory.

-4. Start the server by running `pnpm run develop:server` in one terminal window.
+3. Start the server by running `pnpm run develop:server` in one terminal window.

-5. Edit the `trending.json` to contain the titles you want to preview.
-You may want to convert your .yaml file into JSON format with some tool.
+4. Edit the `trending.json` to contain the titles you want to preview.
+You may want to convert your `.yaml` file into JSON format with an automatic tool.

-6. In another terminal window, run `pnpm run clean:client`, and then `pnpm run develop:client`
+5. In another terminal window, run `pnpm run clean:client`, and then `pnpm run develop:client`

 ## How to Translate Articles in the Footer Links